Chengtzu/Statistical-Learning/README.md

 - [HW3-1](https://github.com/tzuhsuancheng/Statistical-Learning/blob/master/HW3/assignment3-1.ipynb)

 ### Logistic Regression with L2 Regularization
-We are going to use to "Adult" dataset on the UCI machine learning reposition https://archive.ics.uci.edu/ml/datasets/Adult.
+We are going to use to "Adult" dataset on the UCI machine learning reposition.
 The goal is to predict the label values of the income column, which can be either '>50K' or '<=50K.'
 The dataset had splitted the training and test data, and we are going to respect this particular train-test split in model testing.
 - [HW3-2](https://github.com/tzuhsuancheng/Statistical-Learning/blob/master/HW3/assignment3-2.ipynb)

 ## HW4: Data Visualization via Dimensionality Reduction